 For inquiries from the media, please contact the Corps, Charleston District Corporate Communications Officer (CCO), Ms. Glenn Jeffries by telephone: (843) 329–8123.

 In addition to the community meetings, the USACE hosted an Interagency Group meeting in Kershaw, South Carolina on January 25, 2012.
-The meeting was attended by the Applicant and a number of state and federal agency representatives, including the U.S. Environmental Protection Agency as a Cooperating Agency with the USACE, the South Carolina Department of Health and Environmental Control, the South Carolina Department of Natural Resources, the U.S. Fish and Wildlife Service, and the National Marine Fisheries Service.
-Other agencies are expected to participate in these Interagency Group Meetings in the future, including the State Historic Preservation Office and the Tribal Historic Preservation Office.
-The Interagency Group will meet at major project milestones to discuss concerns on behalf of the commenting agencies.
+The meeting was attended by the Applicant and a number of state and federal agency representatives, including the U.S. Environmental Protection Agency as a Cooperating Agency with the USACE, the South Carolina Department of Health and Environmental Control(SCDHEC), the South Carolina Department of Natural Resources, the U.S. Fish and Wildlife Service, and the National Marine Fisheries Service.
+The Interagency Group has met at major project milestones to discuss concerns on behalf of the commenting agencies.

 The USACE also developed a Public Involvement Advisory Group (PIAG) and held the first meeting with this group on January 25, 2012, in Camden, South Carolina.
-The purpose of the PIAG is to engage in open dialogue with interested parties, including the Applicant and their consultants, commenting agencies, interested property owners, environmental groups, the Mayor of Kershaw, and the Lancaster County Economic Development Corporation.
-The PIAG will meet at major project milestones to discuss various merits of the project and concerns on behalf of interested parties, commenting agencies, and community members.
+The purpose of the PIAG was to engage in open dialogue with interested parties, including the Applicant and their consultants, commenting agencies, interested property owners, environmental groups, the Mayor of Kershaw, and the Lancaster County Economic Development Corporation.
+The PIAG has met at major project milestones to discuss various merits of the project and concerns on behalf of interested parties, commenting agencies, and community members.